 In October of 1884, the first steam engine arrived at what was then the newly completed New York, Philadelphia, & Norfolk Railroad terminus at Cape Charles.
 At the time, Cape Charles was little more than an area of windswept sand dunes and marsh next to a shallow mud creek.

 As the railroad and town evolved, railroad shops, yards, buildings, a newly dug harbor, barge landings and a steamer terminal soon followed.
 Houses and stores sprang up.
 The railroad flourished and provided work for generations of Eastern Shore residents.
 In its later years, it began to diminish as new roads filled with cars, busses, and trucks slowly began replacing railroads in the movement of people, produce, and manufactured goods throughout the country.
 Last May, Bay Coast Railroad, which had leased and operated the railroad line, stopped running trains in Cape Charles.
-After over 130 years, railroad operations finally shut down for good this year.
+After over 130 years, railroad operations finally shut down for good in May 2018.

 Only a few things remain of the once thriving railroad on the Shore.
 The Cape Charles Yard and the associated buildings west of the railroad overpass (the Hump), along with most of the remaining equipment and tracks are to be scrapped or auctioned, and the land will be cleaned up and eventually sold to be incorporated into the town.
 With all of this in mind, the Cape Charles Historical Society is working with the help of our county supervisors, railroad veterans, volunteers, the Town of Cape Charles, the Cape Charles Main Street Initiative, and many more to save a portion of our railroad history.
 The owners, Canonie Atlantic Co., along with the Accomack Northampton Transportation District Commission, have offered to donate several railroad cars, a diesel locomotive, signage, photos and ephemera, historic tools, equipment, and more.